bggardner/google-visualization-php/README.md

 -----

 The usage is nearly similar to that of the [java library](https://developers.google.com/chart/interactive/docs/dev/dsl_about) (see that for further usage help).
-- Include all the files in the path or use an autoloader, such as [AutoloadByNamespace-php](https://github.com/bggardner/AutoloadByNamespace-php).
+- Include all the files in the path or use an autoloader, such as Composer.
 - For usage with Google Charts:
     - Create a class that extends the `DataSource` class
     - Instantiate the class in a file that accepts the HTTP GET request from the Google Chart